 • Approximately three times per year, students participate in literacy benchmarking to determine reading levels/Lexiles, areas of growth and/or areas in need of attention.
-The instrument utilized in grades seven and eight is the Northwest Evaluation Assessment (NWEA) in Reading.
+The instrument utilized in grade seven is the Northwest Evaluation Assessment (NWEA) in Reading.
 This progress monitoring tool is given to students on the computer to determine levels of growth.